Festival Dance & Performing Arts

-In June 1972, Ballet Folk of Moscow was established with the aid of grant funding from the Idaho Commission on the Arts.
-In 1974, Ballet Folk of Moscow became the company in residence at the University of Idaho housed in Ridenbaugh Hall, where they taught dance classes for the community and held company rehearsals.
+The Ballet Folk of Moscow was established in June 1972 with the aid of grant funding from the Idaho Commission on the Arts.
+In 1974, Ballet Folk of Moscow became Company in Residence at the University of Idaho housed in Ridenbaugh Hall, where they taught dance classes for the community and held company rehearsals.